ibm-cloud-docs/EventStreams/ES_Scaling_Event_Streams_Capacity.md

 Storage capacity can be scaled-up, independent of throughput capacity, when data retention is important for your architecture.

-Event Streams stores three replicas of your data to ensure the highest level of resilience across three availability zones.
-When you select 2TB of storage with Event Streams, this is equivalent to deploying 6TB of storage if you are running your own Apache Kafka cluster with the same replication policy enabled.
+{{site.data.keyword.messagehub}}  stores three replicas of your data to ensure the highest level of resilience across three availability zones.
+When you select 2TB of storage with {{site.data.keyword.messagehub}}, it is equivalent to deploying 6TB of storage when you are running your own Apache Kafka cluster with the same replication policy enabled.

 ## Scaling Combinations
 {: #ES_scaling_combinations}